komrad36/KPS/README.md

 ## Overview ##

-KPS is a free and open source, flexible, efficient software infrastructure for simultaneous orbital and attitude propagation of satellites in Low Earth Orbit (LEO), using CUDA or CPU for analytical (area-based) OR collision-based real-time aerodynamics simulation, for Windows and Linux.
+KPS is a free and open source, flexible, efficient software infrastructure for simultaneous orbital and attitude propagation of satellites in Low Earth Orbit (LEO), using real-time attitude-based analytical (frontal area-based) OR collision-based aerodynamics simulation, for Windows and Linux.
 Gravitational, magnetic, and atmospheric modeling is performed.
 Magnetic and gravity gradient torques are considered.
 Fast propagation at excellent accuracy is performed by a custom Adams-Bashforth-Moulton linear multistep numerical integrator written in C++.

 Realtime visualization and other useful tools are dually available as MATLAB(r) (GNU Octave compatible) and Python utilities included with KPS.
 This project is designed for direct application by CubeSat teams and other groups interested in aerodynamic stabilization of satellites in Low Earth Orbit.
-It is also designed for education in itself, as a comprehensive infrastructure that covers a wide range of topics fusing aerospace and high-performance computing.
+It is also designed for education in itself as a comprehensive infrastructure that covers a wide range of topics fusing aerospace and performance computing.

 ## License ##